Mastermind (British game show): Parodies

 In his early routines Bill Bailey would often parody the Mastermind music, finding it very sinister.
 He would then play the music on keyboard with an over-the-top hellish sounding climax.
 In the last episode of "Is It Bill Bailey?" he followed on from this performance with a sketch where he was a contestant on Mastermind, and it was implied that his specialist subject was the microwave cooking instructions on supermarket ready meals.
 As the camera panned out it became evident that the chair itself was on a platter, slowly turning in a giant microwave oven.

 The Channel 4 Prank programme Balls of Steel parodied Mastermind with its sketch The Alex Zane Cleverness Game, in which experts were quizzed on their specialist subjects (included were "The Life of Anne Frank", "Eurovision Song Contest Winners", and "Hercule Poirot").
 Unbeknown to the experts, the show was a hoax, and incorrect answers were included to frustrate them whenever they supplied the correct answer.

 The BBC Three comedy show Snuff Box had the two main characters Rich Fulcher and Matt Berry both appear on Mastermind.
 Berry chose his specialist subject as Alton Towers and only scored 3 points before a blackout, in which he apparently shoots the host after being told to sit down.
-Fulcher chooses 'Anglo-Saxon architecture', though displays no knowledge of the subject and makes up answers such as 'Toto from The Wizard Of Oz' and 'Elvis', and scoring no points.
+Fulcher chooses 'Anglo-Saxon architecture', though displays no knowledge of the subject and makes up answers such as "Toto from The Wizard of Oz" and "Elvis", and scoring no points.

-In 2011, The Chris Moyles Show on BBC Radio 1 parodied the show with a feature called 'Disastermind'.
+In 2011, The Chris Moyles Show on BBC Radio 1 parodied the show with a feature called "Disastermind".
 Using the back-up chair from the Mastermind studio, each team member chose a specialist subject, only to have them swapped before being questioned in the chair on their randomly selected subject and general knowledge.
-The specialist subjects were The World of Glee; UK Dialling Codes; U2; Husky Dogs and Back to the Future.
+The specialist subjects were The World of Glee; UK dialling codes; U2; Husky Dogs and Back to the Future.

 In 2013, Mastermind featured on the ITV show Ant & Dec's Saturday Night Takeaway, as part of an Ant Vs Dec segment where Ant and Dec had to answer questions based around a school challenge they took part in.
 Ant won.

 Transmissions

 Regular

+Start and end dates for all series prior to the 29th were taken from the Radio Times magazine.